cspriggs220/cspriggs220/README.md

 ### Hey, I'm Cody Spriggs! 👋

-Amongst other things, I'm a music lover 🎸 and Software Engineer 💻 at [Ramsey Solutions](https://www.ramseyinhouse.com/).
+Amongst other things, I'm a music lover 🎸 and Front End Engineer 💻 at [Ramsey Solutions](https://www.ramseyinhouse.com/).

 I'm proud of the work that we do, bringing hope through the tools and solutions that we get to build.